coditorium/nodejs-read-config/README.md

 Use system variables as configuration values.

 - It is possible to change `%` to other character.
-Just use `systemVariable` configuration option.
+Just use `systemVars` configuration option.
 - It is possible to use default values when environmental variable is not set.

 ``` javascript